yugabyte/yugabyte-db/architecture/YSQL-Features-Supported.md

 # What Features Does YSQL Support?

-YSQL uses the query layer from PostgreSQL v11.2, and intends to support most PostgreSQL functionality on top of a distributed database.
+YSQL uses the query layer from **PostgreSQL v11.2**, and intends to support most PostgreSQL functionality on top of a distributed database.
 This document tracks what features are currently supported, and which ones are in the Roadmap.

 > **Note**: This list is updated periodically but not always up-to-date.
 Please ask in our [community Slack chat](https://www.yugabyte.com/slack) if you have any questions about specifics or the latest state.
 We release software almost once a week, and features are rapidly getting added.

 ## PostgreSQL Feature Support

-Here are the features currently supported as of YugabyteDB v2.0, Jan 15 2020.
-This list also indicates what is planned for YugabyteDB v2.1 coming out around the beginning of February.
+Here are the features currently supported as of YugabyteDB v2.3, Oct 2020.
+This list also indicates what is planned for YugabyteDB v2.5 coming out around the end of November.

 - [ ] All data types
     - [x] Basic types